Busting Visions

 Busting Visions is the second studio album from the Canadian Alternative Rock band Zeus.
 On April 2, 2013, the band released a Deluxe Edition of the album, which added their 'Cover Me' EP, a collection of 7 covers by Zeus, to the end of the album.

+Critical reception

+Busting Visions was met with "generally favorable" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 70, based on 9 reviews.